 Independent Financial Review

-The National Hospital Cost Data Collection (NHCDC) is the primary data collection that the Independent Health and Aged Care Pricing Authority (IHACPA) relies on to calculate the national efficient price used for the funding of public hospital services.
+The National Hospital Cost Data Collection (NHCDC) is the primary data collection used by IHACPA to calculate the national efficient price for funding public hospital services.

-To ensure that the quality of the NHCDC is robust and fit for purpose, IHACPA has commissioned an Independent Financial Review (IFR) to assess whether all participating hospitals have applied the Australian Hospital Patient Costing Standards (AHPCS).
+To ensure the NHCDC is robust and fit for purpose, we commission an Independent Financial Review (IFR).
+The IFR assesses whether participating hospitals have applied the Australian Hospital Patient Costing Standards.

-The objective of the IFR is to assess the accuracy and completeness of hospital financial reconciliations and to determine the consistency in the application of the AHPCS.
-Through the IFR process IHACPA can assess if appropriate in-scope costs and patient activity have been included in NHCDC submissions.
+The IFR examines the accuracy and completeness of hospital financial reconciliations and confirms that all relevant in-scope costs and patient activity have been included in NHCDC submissions.

 Is this page useful?